kstenschke/tiny-vault/README.md

 ==========

 ## What does it do?
-When starting **Tiny Vault**, the user once enters the secret string, which is than stored temporarily for the runtime of Tiny Vault in the RAM (and never onto the file system).
+When starting **Tiny Vault**, the user enters a secret string, which is than stored temporarily for the runtime of Tiny Vault in the RAM (and never onto the file system).

 ![Screenshot](/assets/screenshot.png)